-The Clarett USB Mixer - basic principles
+The Clarett Mixer - basic principles

-Your Clarett USB interface contains an internal audio mixer which allows you to create one or more mixes of the various audio sources in your system, and send them to the physical outputs of your interface.
-These sources include tracks you have recorded on your DAW as well as the sources connected to the Clarett USB's various physical inputs.
+Your Clarett interface contains an internal audio mixer which allows you to create one or more mixes of the various audio sources in your system, and send them to the physical outputs of your interface.
+These sources include tracks that you have recorded on your DAW as well as the sources connected to the Clarett's various physical inputs.
 Before starting to use Focusrite Control, it is a good idea to gain an understanding of the basic principle of this mixer.

-The basic idea of an audio mixer will be familiar to most users: a large number of input signals are combined to a smaller number of outputs - often a stereo pair.
-On traditional analogue hardware mixers, you'll find a number of input channels in the form of vertical strips with faders and other controls, and switches on each channel let you decide where its signal is sent.
+The basic idea of an audio mixer will be familiar to most users: a large number of input signals are combined to a smaller number of outputs - often just a stereo pair.
+On a traditional analogue hardware mixer, you will find a number of identical input channels in the form of vertical strips with faders and other controls, and switches on each channel let you decide where its signal is sent.
 This is called "routing".

-The mixer in your Clarett USB is no different - its inputs are the various physical inputs on the interface, plus DAW tracks you may have already recorded.
-The outputs are the interface's various physical outputs.
-The diagram below shows this principle using the Clarett 8Pre USB as an example:
+The mixer in your Clarett is no different - its inputs are the various physical inputs on the interface itself, plus DAW tracks that you may have already recorded.
+The outputs are the interface's various physical outputs plus two "loopback" outputs which feed back into the DAW.
+The diagram below shows this principle using the Clarett 8Pre as an example: